juancampa/solvent.vim/Readme.md

  * ~~Read C++ .vcxproj and related .filter~~ (Only tested with VS 2010 format for now)
  * ~~Key mapping system~~
  * ~~Actually open files in project~~ Files are currently opened in the last used window
+ * CtrlP extension for fuzzy search within the solution
  * Tree coloring
  * Persist status in some kind of "solvent.suo" (?) file
  * Editing of the project/solution (adding/removing files)